abrahamgnanasingh/TodosJavaScriptApp/README.md

 # TodosJavaScriptApp
-A simple todos app using JavaScript
+A simple todos app developed using JavaScript